cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 			micro status              Display micro BOSH deployment status micro deployments         Show the list of deployments micro deploy <stemcell>   Deploy a micro BOSH instance to the currently selected deployment
                             --update  update existing instance
 			micro delete              Delete micro BOSH instance (including persistent disk)
 			micro agent <args>        Send agent messages
 			micro apply <spec>        Apply spec

 ### Configuration ###

-For a minimal configuration example, see: `https://github.com/cloudfoundry/bosh/blob/master/deployer/spec/assets/test-bootstrap-config.yml`.
+For a minimal vSphere configuration example, see: `https://github.com/cloudfoundry/bosh/blob/master/deployer/spec/assets/test-bootstrap-config.yml`.
 Note that `disk_path` is `BOSH_Deployer` rather than `BOSH_Disks`.
 A datastore folder other than `BOSH_Disks` is required if your vCenter hosts other Directors.
 The `disk_path` folder needs to be created manually.
-Also, your configuration must live inside a `deployments` directory and follow the convention of having a `$name` subdir containing `micro_bosh.yml`, where `$name` is your Deployment name.
+Also, your configuration must live inside a `deployments` directory and follow the convention of having a `$name` subdir containing `micro_bosh.yml`, where `$name` is your deployment name.

 For example: